squadster/squadster-api/README.md

 # Squadster

-It's an application for squads management in university military departments.
+Application for squads management in university military departments.

 ## The problem it \*will\* solve